sdaberdaku/optimizing-trino-on-k8s/sections/graceful-shutdown.md

 ### Worker graceful shutdown
-* Trino has a graceful shutdown API that can be used exclusively on workers in order to ensure that they terminate without affecting running queries, given a sufficient grace period.
+* Trino has a graceful shutdown API that can be used on workers in order to ensure that they terminate without affecting running queries, given a sufficient grace period.
 * Once the API is called, the worker performs the following steps:
     1. Go into `SHUTTING_DOWN` state.
-    2. Sleep for shutdown.grace-period.
+    2. Sleep for `shutdown.grace-period`.
 After this, the coordinator is aware of the shutdown and stops sending tasks to the worker.
     3. Block until all active tasks are complete.
     4. Sleep for the grace period again in order to ensure the coordinator sees all tasks are complete.
     5. Shutdown the application.